 Tom Anusewicz & Jon Page

 The Sho-Card Press catalog did not have its name on or in it.
 It was blank.
-Most of the customers were other print shops in the in the northeastern states.
+Most of the customers were other print shops in the northeastern states.
 They could put there name on the brochure and place on their counter.
 I charged the print shops 50 % of what was in the catalog.